HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 enabled in the test instance of Idea that is launched.)

 ### Steps to configure a IntelliJ Platform Plugin SDK:
-> This step should no longer be necessary when using gradle to build and run Ide and tests.
+> This step should no longer be necessary when using Gradle to build and run Ide and tests.
 > The gradle-intellij-plugin should configure all necessary dependencies for you
 - Open Module Settings
 - SDKs -> + button -> IntelliJ Platform Plugin SDK -> Choose a folder with IntelliJ Ultimate(!) or *.App on Mac